 DOCX files are designed for editing and may contain more detailed information and formatting, which can make them larger in size.
 Note that you can always convert a DOCX file to a PDF file.
 This can often result in a smaller file size due to the optimization and compression of the PDF format.

-Once you convert a document to a PDF file, you will not be able to do the reverse function unless you use special software tools with the OCR function.
+Once you convert a document to a PDF file, you cannot convert it back reliably unless you use special software tools with the OCR function.
 One such tool is PDF2Go's PDF to Word converter.

 Conclusion

 In summary, PDF and DOCX are both useful file formats for storing and sharing electronic documents.
-PDFs are better suited for documents that need to maintain a specific layout and be widely supported, while DOCX is better for documents that need to be edited and formatted.
-PDFs are considered to be more secure and better at preserving image quality, while DOCX files offer co-editing possibilities and can be easily modified.
+PDFs are better for documents that need to keep a fixed layout and work on many devices, while DOCX is better for documents that need to be edited and formatted.
+PDFs are generally more secure and better at preserving image quality, while DOCX files support co-editing and can be easily modified.

-What is important to emphasize is that you can easily convert both formats using a web-based service such as PDF2Go.
+It is important to note that you can easily convert both formats using a web-based service such as PDF2Go.